jbonatakis/news-desk/README.md

 `python3 news_desk.py`

-This will prompt you to enter your API key, which will be saved in a file named `key` and read to validate your access to the API each time News Desk is run.
+This will prompt you to enter your API key, which will be saved in a file named `key` located in the `~/.nd_config/` directory and read to validate your access to the API each time News Desk is run.

 ### Features